This post contains affiliate links for your convenience. View our full disclosure policy here.

-Following this, in the next few months, will be more posts about the five disciplines of math and how teachers can be sure to include each within their math instruction.
+Following this will be more posts about the five disciplines of math and how teachers can be sure to include each within their math instruction.

 What are Sorting and Patterning Skills?

-Sorting and patterning skills involves understanding relationships among sets, how those sets are represented, and analyzing of those sets.
+Sorting and patterning skills involve understanding relationships among sets, how those sets are represented and analyzing of those sets.

 A child who has good sorting and patterning skills can: